marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+= 1.2.48 - 6/May/2023 =

+* TWEAK: WPML - prevent duplicate meta on translated products, causing stale data to be used
 * TWEAK: Added the setting "In layer groups, close the siblings when opening an other layer"
 * TWEAK: CSS tweaks
+* FIX: display of group names in the cart not working as expected
 * FIX: method get_image_url sometimes returning an ID instead of an url

 = 1.2.47 - 14/Mar/2023 =